Rishi5154/planNUS_backup/README.md

 4. On Android Studio, download the __Flutter__ & __Dart__ plugins.
 5. Go to __Tools > AVD Manager > Create Virtual Device__
 5. Download the __Pixel XL API R emulator__, as well as the android SDK alongside, preferably API level 28/29 & follow up with the installation processes.
 6. Once done, restart the IDE.
-If u get an pop-up to configure for Android, do activate that as well.
+If you get an pop-up to configure for Android, do activate that as well.
 7. Start up the emulator by selecting Pixel XL API R from the top central panel that is placed onside with a blue smartphone icon.
 8. From there, you can search for plannusandroid app on the Home screen and you're good to go.